 The Print investigates how the vote for Brexit could mean foreign languages are gaining importance rather than losing it.

-The stereotype goes that we Brits are terrible at languages: We assume everyone speaks English; we did three years of French at school but don’t even know how to order a coffee; we’re certain that the worlds of media and business revolve around English; we feel like we simply don’t need to know another language.
+The stereotype goes that we Brits are terrible at languages.
+We did three years of French at school but don’t even know how to order a coffee.
+We’re certain that the worlds of media and business revolve around English.
+We feel like we simply don’t need to know another language.